MicrosoftDocs/visualstudio-docs/docs/containers/deploy-containerized.md

 ms.technology: vs-container-tools
 ms.topic: how-to
 ---
-# Deploy an app into a container in Azure
+# Deploy an app into a container in Azure or Docker Hub

 You can deploy a .NET 7 app without Docker Desktop or a Dockerfile.
 Visual Studio provides a deployment option that handles this conveniently for you.